Johannes-Zi/master_thesis/docu/LiteratureResearch/Targets/PotentialHitsOfInterest.md

 ==The genes described in this file are represented by at least one segment in the [[CheckTopCorrelationsOfEnrichInput | top correlations]] .==

+The genes included in the list have been selected by manual curation from the top correlations of the parameter mPAP.
+On the gene pages there are dot plots plotting the clinical parameters against the ATAC enhancer signal.
+The strongest correlation across all clinical parameters and the correlation with mPAP are shown.
+Due to some missing clinical parameter values, a reduced number of data points may be displayed and included in the correlation.
+Additional information about each gene can be found below the graphs.
 ****

 | Gene          | Description                                                             | ENSEMBL_ID      | correlation |